awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.customenv.md

 1. Choose **Community AMIs**\.

-1. If you identified a base Elastic Beanstalk or Amazon Linux AMI that you want to customize to create a custom AMI, enter its AMI ID in the search box, and then press **Enter**\.
+1. If you identified a base Elastic Beanstalk AMI (e.g. using `describe-platform-version`), or an Amazon Linux AMI that you want to customize to create a custom AMI, enter its AMI ID in the search box, and then press **Enter**\.

    You can also search the list for another community AMI that suits your needs\.
 **Note**
 We recommend that you choose an AMI that uses HVM virtualization\.
 These AMIs show **Virtualization type: hvm** in their description\.

 ![\[AMI with HVM virtualization type listed on EC2 console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/using-features-customenv-hvm-ami.png)
-For details about instance virtualization types, see [Linux AMI Virtualization Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For details about instance virtualization types, see [Linux AMI Virtualization Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html) in the *Amazon EC2 User Guide for Linux Instances*, or [Windows AMI Virtualization types](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/windows-ami-version-history.html#virtualization-types) in the *Amazon EC2 User Guide for Windows Instances*\.

 1. Choose **Select** to select the AMI\.